mozilla/dxr/docs/source/configuration.rst

 .. include:: example-configuration.rst

-When you invoke :program:`dxr`, it defaults to reading :file:`dxr.config` in the current directory::
+When you invoke :program:`dxr index`, it defaults to reading :file:`dxr.config` in the current directory::

     dxr index

 Sections
 ========